maattss/tdt4240-pattern-exercise/README.md

 c) Is there any advantages in using this pattern in this program?
 (What are the advantages/disadvantages?)
+TODO: Write
+- Singleton: The singleton pattern.
+Ensure only one instance
 - Cleaner code
-- May be a bit more confusing? on extra class (sprite)
+- May be a bit more confusing? an extra class almost uneccesarry class 'Sprite' (sprite)